Tejas1510/Hacking-Scripts/Python/PDF/readme.md

 # Image Extractor

-Extract the images from your pdf with the help of this python script and save them to yuor device. <br>
+Extract the images from your pdf with the help of this python script and save them to yuor device. <br><br>
 It uses the following packages : <br>
 PyMuPDF: A Python binding for MuPDF, a lightweight PDF viewer.<br>
 Pillow: A Python Imaging Library (PIL) that supports image processing capabilities such as opening, manipulating, and saving images of various formats.<br>

-## To run the code --
+## To run the code :
 i)   First download the code <br>
 ii)  Open command prompt <br>
 iii) Install the dependencies <br>